 Virtualization brings you a number of advantages – centralizing network management, reducing dependency on additional hardware and software, etc. But as it is always the case, it has certain shortcomings too.

-There are a lot of cases when the virtualization software struggles to provide full and reliable forwarding of USB and serial devices to the virtual environment (e.g. VMWare, ESX, Microsoft Hyper-V).
+There are a lot of cases when the virtualization software struggles to provide full and reliable connecting serial devices to the virtual environment (VMWare serial port passthrough, ESX, Microsoft Hyper-V serial port redirection).
 Or the appliance can be accessed from the virtual machine but it may not function properly.
 How to deal with that situation?

-When accessing a USB or serial device from a virtual machine becomes a problem, USB Network Gate and Serial over Ethernet Connector come to rescue.
-Thanks to their port redirection technology, the dedicated programs allow forwarding USB and serial peripherals over network to virtual environments (VMWare, ESX, Microsoft Hyper-V, etc.).
-With the software you will be able to access a USB or serial device from your guest OS, even if the device is not plugged into the host OS but connected to a remote PC.
+When accessing a serial device from a virtual machine is not possible, Serial to Ethernet Connector will reliably connect virtual serial port over Ethernet to the virtual machine.
+With this software you will be able to access a serial device from your guest OS, even if the device is not plugged into the host OS but connected to a remote PC.